MateOp1337/XMLCord/DOCS/events.md

 ### 6. Customizing Event Behavior

-**How to customize behavior based on different events:**
+Customize event behavior with:

-- **Dynamic Responses**: Customize responses based on event data using placeholders.
+- **Dynamic Responses**: Use placeholders to customize responses based on event data.
-- **Conditional Logic**: Implement conditional logic within event handlers based on arguments or event type.
+- **Conditional Logic**: Implement conditional logic within event handlers based on arguments or event types.

 ### 7. Troubleshooting Events

-**Common issues and how to resolve them:**
+Common issues and resolutions:

 - **Event Not Triggering**: Ensure the event is correctly specified in the XML and that the bot has the necessary permissions.
 - **Invalid Argument Types**: Verify that argument types match the expected values in the XML.

 ### 8. Best Practices

-**Tips for effectively using events:**
+Tips for effectively using events:

-- **Organize Events**: Keep event definitions organized for easier management and debugging.
+- **Organize Events**: Keep event definitions well-organized for easier management and debugging.
-- **Optimize Performance**: Avoid using overly complex logic in event handlers to keep performance optimal.
+- **Optimize Performance**: Avoid overly complex logic in event handlers to maintain optimal performance.
-- **Test Thoroughly**: Test events thoroughly in a development environment before deploying.
+- **Test Thoroughly**: Test events in a development environment before deploying them.

 ### 9. Reporting Issues

-**XMLCord may have issues handling certain events.
-If you encounter any errors or unexpected behavior related to events, please report them in the [Issues](https://github.com/MateOp1337/XMLCord/issues) tab on GitHub.**
+If you encounter errors or unexpected behavior related to events, please report them in the [Issues](https://github.com/MateOp1337/XMLCord/issues) tab on GitHub.

 **Include details such as:**

-- **Error Messages**: Any specific error messages you received.
+- **Error Messages**: Any specific error messages received.
-- **Event Configuration**: The XML configuration of the event that caused the issue.
+- **Event Configuration**: The XML configuration of the event causing the issue.
 - **Steps to Reproduce**: How to reproduce the issue.
-- **Additional Context**: Any additional information that might help in diagnosing the problem.
+- **Additional Context**: Any additional information that may help diagnose the problem.

 **Your feedback helps us improve XMLCord!**